 Freshmen are admitted directly to the College as Pre-education majors and apply for admission to one of the upper-division ProTeach programs in the sophomore year.
 Admission is selective.
 Successful candidates must complete all General Education requirements and Common Prerequisite Courses, meet minimum SAT/ACT requirements, and document passing scores on the Florida Teacher Certification Examination’s General Knowledge Test by the end of the sophomore year.
 Transfer students must meet the same requirements and earn the AA prior to transfer.

 The College offers graduate-level admission to programs for certification to teach secondary English, social science, biology, chemistry, physics, or mathematics.
-A bachelor’s degree in the subject area – usually in the College of Liberal Arts and Sciences or College of Agricultural and Life Sciences – is required for admission.
+A bachelor’s degree is required for admission, preferably with a major in the subject area.